practicusai/docs/docs/k8s-setup.md

 **Note:** Some Kubernetes systems come with Istio 'forks' pre-installed, such as Red Hat OpenShift Service Mesh.
 Practicus AI is designed and tested to work with the original istio only.
 Istio is designed to be installed and run side-by-side with the forked projects, so you can safely install it on any Kubernetes cluster.

-The below script downloads the latest istoctl version, e.g. 1.18.

-Please update the "mv istio-... istio" section below to a newer version if required.

 ```shell title="Install Istio"
 cd ~ || exit